 Genetic drift can be influenced by several factors other than dioecy, population size and sex-ratio: reproductive variance, non-overlapping generations, changes in population size and/or sex ratio, subdivision and selection.
 Such complications may lead to very cumbersome algebra if one wanted to present a more general expression for the effective population size.

 The main goals of the present study were, in decreasing order of importance.
-1) to present an improved approximation of the classic case were only dioecy and/or uneven sex-ratio have an effect and compare it to previous approximations; 2) to offer to the readers all the mathematical tools to derive all equations used and presented (old and new ones), in a way that we wished easy to understand for as much persons as possible; and 3) to provide an improved FIS estimate deriving from this new approximation, to be used in empirical population genetics studies instead of the two most often used methods: Pudovkin et al. (Pudovkin et al., 1996) and Balloux (Balloux, 2004) (11 and 8 citations per year respectively according to Google scholar's based research in the computer program Publish and Perish 8.8.4275.8412 (Harzing, 2007)).
+1) to present an improved approximation of the classic case where only dioecy and/or uneven sex-ratio have an effect and compare it to previous approximations; 2) to present detailed derivations of both the old and new results that would be accessible to most readers; and 3) to provide an improved FIS estimate deriving from this new approximation, to be used in empirical population genetics studies instead of the two most often used methods: Pudovkin et al. (Pudovkin et al., 1996) and Balloux (Balloux, 2004) (11 and 8 citations per year respectively according to Google scholar's based research in the computer program Publish and Perish 8.8.4275.8412 (Harzing, 2007)).

 We do not expect any natural population to closely follow the model we explored in the present work.
-Nevertheless, excluding reproductive system variation and selection, any combination of the factors mentioned above will tend to reduce Ne and FIS accordingly, and most probably their variance, with no much harm to the average expectations.
+Nevertheless, excluding reproductive system variation and selection, any combination of the factors mentioned above will tend to reduce Ne and FIS accordingly, and most probably their variance, with not much harm to the average expectations.
 Partial selfing (e.g. deriving from some kinds of automictic parthenogenesis of females (De Meeûs, Prugnolle et al., 2007)), or partial sib-mating, should be easily detected, produce generalized heterozygote deficits and thus exclude our method.
 Clonal propagation (e.g. through a special kind of endomitotic automixis of females (De Meeûs et al., 2007)) should also be easy to detect (De Meeûs, Lehmann et al., 2006) and again the FIS based method would be dismissed.
 Selection is locus specific and should only affect one or two of the loci used, which consequently should be easy to detect and exclude.
 Subdivision can have two effects: if there is a Wahlund effect, this should be easy to detect (Manangwa, De Meeûs et al., 2019); and if not, highly subdivided populations should exhibit effective sub-population sizes that are very close to the one that these would exhibit if totally isolated (because rare immigrants are not expected to display much influence), and if not, subsamples should all converge toward the total effective population size, which should be easily detected too (Ravel, Mahamat et al., 2023) (see also (Waples & Do, 2010; Waples & England, 2011)).
 Additionally, in most situation, empiricists have no idea of the effective sex-ratio, of the scenarios regarding how generations overlap, or how population size fluctuates across generations.
 Consequently, complication of estimates will neither allow an easy understanding of the mathematical developments, which was an important goal of the present work, nor take into account with certainty the real scenarios that occurred in the population under investigation.
 This is why, even if the new estimate will hardly give significantly different values as compared to the previous ones, we think it is still better using the theoretical one that is closer to the exact expected value (equation 21) and interpretable on more sound biological means (see below).